1960s Grass Green Ecclesiastical Clergy Vestment Cape, One Size

 • Made from a mid weight woven cotton

 • No labels

 • There is a pull to the main fabric, and a couple of small pulls on the linear embroidery to the front.
 There are a couple of marks to the inside of the lining on the neckline, and a couple of marks to the front of the cape.
 At some point the cape was washed and the outside shrank slightly, so the lining does pop out a little.
+There is also a hard dark yellow crust to the edge.
 All shown in photos

 • Care/composition: no labels

 One Size - cape measures 45.5in from zip to front edge